0300962/ASDF/Known Bugs.md

 - None

 ## Minor Issues
-- User Name (in Header) not updated until next log-in after editing - user only
+- User Name (in Header) not updated until next log-in after editing
 - Total Effort counter omits most-recent SBI during Sprint Creation; manual refresh is ok.
 - Adding new PBI to Backlog does not force re-order of items
+- Able to start a Sprint without defining any SBIs.
+Workaround is to close Sprint and re-start.
 - Task Board updates still redraw full board rather than just affected items
 - Burndown Graphs display incorrectly prior to completing first Sprint
-- Formatting is awful with IE-11
+- IE-11 is unusable.
+- Some inputs (date, colour pickers) strange in Safari
 - New users able to escape into system without defining password (prompted again at next login)